 It is possible that Caesar wanted to evade the question by leaving Rome and starting a new military campaign.
 In the spring of 44, an expeditionary force - consisting of at least the legions II, IIII, XXVII, XXXV, XXXVI and XXXVII - was on its way to the east, where Crassus' death had to be avenged.
 Its temporary commander was the son of Caesar's niece Atia, the young Gaius Octavius.
 The dictator was to follow his legions and planned to attack the Parthian empire (text).
 Of course, success in the east would not have solved the domestic problem.

 Another way to solve the constitutional problem was to behave himself as a king, without actually using this title.
 The only kings the Romans knew, were the oriental kings, and therefore Caesar used their symbols to show his power.
-His statue was placed among those of the legendary Roman kings, he was allowed to wear a purple robe, he was given the surname "the country's parent", sat on a raised cushion in the theater and on a golden throne in the Senate, coins showed his portrait, and a temple was erected to Caesar's Clemency: its first priest was Marc Antony, who had rescued Caesar at Dyrrhachium.
+His statue was placed among those of the legendary Roman kings, he was allowed to wear a purple robe, he was given the surname "the country's parent", sat on a raised cushion in the theater and on a golden throne in the Senate, coins showed his portrait, and a temple was erected to Caesar's Clemency: its first priest was Mark Antony, who had rescued Caesar at Dyrrhachium.
 He was still the pontifex maximus of the Roman state, which allowed him to live in the regia, a house on the Forum Romanum which had once, five centuries before, belonged to the palace of the Roman kings.
 When people wanted to approach him, he received them without rising.
-On 15 February, he tried to have himself "spontaneously" crowned by Marc Antony, but the people who were present were very upset and he ordered the crown to be sent to the temple of Jupiter (text).
+On 15 February, he tried to have himself "spontaneously" crowned by Mark Antony, but the people who were present were very upset and he ordered the crown to be sent to the temple of Jupiter (text).

 Roman constitutional law allowed one way to exercise personal rule: the dictatorship.
 Caesar was made dictator after his return from Ilerda; in October 48 he was appointed again, in 46 he became dictator for ten years and in 44 for life.
 This was, however, not a solution, since the dictatorship had already been misused by Sulla, and even though it was a legal construction, it smelled like blood.

-A permanent consulship seemed to be a better response to the situation, and indeed, Caesar had himself elected consul in 48, 46, 45 and 44 (with Marc Antony).
+A permanent consulship seemed to be a better response to the situation, and indeed, Caesar had himself elected consul in 48, 46, 45 and 44 (with Mark Antony).
 He also experimented with Pompey's innovation, the consulship without colleague (45).
 Again, this didn't work: although repeated consulships were not unconstitutional, occupying a magistrature permanently made it impossible for other aristocrats to show their importance and created envy.
 And indeed, many people's feelings were hurt.
 In the last weeks before his death, Caesar seems to have found a solution: he accepted the powers of several magistratures without occupying the magistratures themselves.
 In this way, Caesar could control the government without interfering with the careers of the nobles.
 The settlement by the emperor Augustus in 27 BCE shows that this solution could have been acceptable (below).

 However, many Roman senators refused to resign themselves to the new, controlled oligarchy.
 More than sixty men were brave enough to risk being caught by Caesar's Germanic bodyguard and joined the conspiracy led by Gaius Cassius and Decimus and Marcus Junius Brutus.
 They decided to kill the dictator when the Senate would meet on 15 March 44 BCE (text).